Inspiration for writing songs comes in abundance on some days but seems to dry up completely on others.

 What matters is that you’re actually going somewhere, that you’re inspired and ready to compose!

 If inspiration to write songs still doesn’t seem to be anywhere near, you may consider the possibility you have a musician’s block.
 Get unstuck now!

 Inspiration is what makes you write songs.
 Learning the craft of songwriting, music theory, and actually writing a lot of songs, is what will make your write great songs.
-Work on these three things together and very soon you will start seeing a multiplier effect in both the quality and the quantity of your songs.
+Work on these three things together and very soon you will start seeing a multiplier effect in both the quality of your songs and the number of songs you write.

 You may consider giving a donation, by which you will be helping a songwriter achieve his dreams.
 Each contribution, no matter how small, will make a difference.